Skip to Content

 Deadlines and surcharges

-You must renew by 30 June.
-If you don't renew by 30 June, you will need to apply for a new practising certificate.
+You must apply to renew by 30 June.
+If you don't apply by 30 June, you will need to apply for a new practising certificate.
 You will incur a 200% surcharge on the practising certificate fee if you apply between 1 July and 30 September.
-We may also ask you for a declaration that you have not practised law since your last certificate expired.
-We may refund all or part of a surcharge paid if there are special circumstances.
+If you are seeking a refund of or an exemption from the surcharge fee, we may request a declaration from you that you have not practised law since your last certificate expired.
+Depending on your circumstances, we may issue you a refund.
+Please see our 'Overpayment and Refunds policy'.

 We cannot backdate practising certificates.